Swiss Lakes by Ebike: Lake Geneva to Lake Lucerne

 • Swiss Lakes by Ebike

-Beginning in Lake Geneva and finishing at Lake Lucerne, the Lake Route earns its name because of how many lakes the route touches from beginning to end.
+Beginning in Lake Geneva and finishing at Lake Lucerne, the Lake Route earns its name from the many lakes the route touches from beginning to end.
 This route leads through outstanding touristic regions with great sounding names: Montreux, Gruyères, Gstaad, Interlaken, and Lucerne.
-Whoever completes the Lakes-Route has undoubtedly seen the most beautiful corners of Switzerland.
+Whoever completes the Lakes-Route has undoubtedly seen the most beautiful corners of Switzerland!

 To make this tour more accessible to all cyclists, we recommend renting an electrically assisted bike for this trip.